wsatchmo/Project_Golden_Geese/README.md

 •If a user types their password incorrectly, they are given the option of resetting their password via email

+•Dark mode toggler on the footer implemented for late nights & weary-eyed writers

 ```diff
 !
 POSSIBLE FUTURE FEATURES !
 ```